 Note that any additional support will be assessed on an individual basis, and it is not guaranteed that all requests will be allocated.

-Note: a list of what is currently included in the basic support provided by the Grants Office is available
+Note: a list of what is currently included in the basic support provided by the Grants Office is available here.